avn-0216-m/identity-enforcement-drone/docs/IDENTITIES.md

 This is the display name users enforced with your identity will have.
 If a user has the `display_name` of `Good toy`, then all the messages sent by them will appear to be sent by `Good toy`.

 ## Avatar (avatar)
 If this attribute is set to a valid URL, it will replace the user's current avatar when enforcing an identity.

 ## Replacement Lexicon (replacement_lexicon)
+This lexicon makes up the words that a user's message is replaced with.
+For example, a replacement lexicon with "beep" and "boop" in it would replace a user message with a random pattern of "beep" and "boop" until it is roughly the same length as the original message.

 ## Allowance Lexicon (allowance_lexicon)